pondurupurnachandrarao-cmd/CPP_Programs/README.md

 9. A C++ program to check whether the given number is multiple of five or not.

 10. A C++ program to check whether a given number is even or odd based on its last digit.

+11. A C++ program to check whether a given character is a digit, capital alphabet, small alphabet, or special character.